 No matter if you are taking courses online, face-to-face or in a combination of both, student services and resources are designed with you in mind.
-Hold your cursor over these resources (or click the link) to see how they can help you.
+Click the link to see how they can help you.

-UAF Math Lab The Math Lab offers students free tutoring for mathematics and statistics courses.
+Math Lab - The Math Lab offers students free tutoring for mathematics and statistics courses.
 Staff are available for one-on-one tutoring for both face-to-face and online students.